westerndigitalcorporation/zonedstorage.io/docs/device-mapper/index.md

 ## Other Target Drivers

 Any device mapper target driver that is not listed above cannot be used with zoned block devices.
-Attempting to set such target on a zoned block devie will be rejected by the device mapper core code and an error returned to the user.
+Attempting to set such target on a zoned block device will be rejected by the device mapper core code and an error returned to the user.